gandharvk422/mlatoz/Section 41 - AutoEncoders/Tutorial/README.md

 * They are actually a *Self-Supervised Deep Learning Algorithm*, because they are comparing to something on the end.

+* Self-supervised learning is when we have an unlabeled dataset (say text data), but we somehow figure out a way to build a supervised learning model out of it.

 * The hidden layer is also called as the *coding layer* or the *bottleneck*.
 <hr>